 The Hospital purchases medical malpractice insurance under a claims-made policy on a fixed premium basis.
 Accounting principles generally accepted in the United States of America require a health care provider to accrue the expense of its share of malpractice claim costs, if any, for any reported and unreported incidents of potential improper professional service occurring during the year by estimating the probable ultimate costs of the incidents.
-Based upon the Hospital's claims experience, \$10,000 has been accrued in 2013 and is included in accounts payable in the accompanying balance sheets.
+Based upon the Hospital's claims experience, \$10,000 has been accrued as of June 30, 2014 and 2013, and is included in accrued expenses in the accompanying balance sheets.
 It is reasonably possible that this estimate could change materially in the near term.